WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part5/Resistive_Sensor_Lab/index.md

 ![Photo of using a multimeter to measure resistance of a photoresistor mounted in a breadboard.](Photoresistor_Measuring.jpg){:standalone}

-If using a breadboard, make sure each leg of the photoresistor is on opposite sides of the center well (or on different rows), so the legs aren't connected.
+If using a breadboard, make sure the legs of the photoresistor are on opposite sides of the center well (or on different rows), so the legs aren't connected.

 I measured the resistance of my photoresistor in varying light conditions and came up with the following ranges: